Closed timelike curve: Light cones

 The lower light cone is characteristic of light cones in flat space—all spacetime coordinates included in the light cone have later times.
 The upper light cone not only includes other spatial locations at the same time, but also does not include $x=0$ at future times, and includes earlier times.

 When discussing the evolution of a system in general relativity, or more specifically Minkowski space, physicists often refer to a "light cone".
 A light cone represents any possible future evolution of an object given its current state, or every possible location given its current location.
 An object's possible future locations are limited by the speed that the object can move, which is at best the speed of light.
 For instance, an object located at position p at time t_{0} can only move to locations within p + c(t_{1} − t_{0}) by time t_{1}.

 This is commonly represented on a graph with physical locations along the horizontal axis and time running vertically, with units of $t$ for time and ct for space.
 Light cones in this representation appear as lines at 45 degrees centered on the object, as light travels at $ct$ per $t$.
 On such a diagram, every possible future location of the object lies within the cone.
 Additionally, every space location has a future time, implying that an object may stay at any location in space indefinitely.

 Any single point on such a diagram is known as an event.
 Separate events are considered to be timewise separated if they differ along the time axis, or spacewise separated if they differ along the space axis.
-If the object were in free fall, it would travel up the t-axis; if it accelerates, it moves across the x axis as well.
+An object at rest in this frame of reference travels up the t-axis; if it has velocity or acceleration, it moves across the x axis as well.
 The actual path an object takes through spacetime, as opposed to the ones it could take, is known as the worldline.
 Another definition is that the light cone represents all possible worldlines.